nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Interactively visualize packages with [goexplorer](https://github.com/ofabry/goexplorer)

 Based on `go-callvis`, this tool is an interactive package explorer of packages.
-This tool have not been updated for a long time. — [@ofabry](https://github.com/ofabry)
+This tool has not been updated for a long time. — [@ofabry](https://github.com/ofabry)

 <div align="center"><img src="https://github.com/ofabry/goexplorer/raw/master/images/screen.png" style="margin: 8px; max-height: 640px;"></div>